mhaneef50673/parking-management-system/README.md

 I have used this technique just for demostration purpose

+## Deployed on vercel
+This project has been deployed on Vercel.
+[Click here](https://parking-management-system-sigma.vercel.app/) to view the project

 ## Setup
 To set up the project, follow these steps:
 1. Clone the repository: `git clone https://github.com/mhaneef50673/parking-management-system.git`